FrontczakA/Playtopia/README.md

   -Users can purchase games with a simple shipping and payment system implementation.
   -Registration and logging in system
   -Admins can add new games, delete existing ones, and update game details.
+ To run application compile code in IntelliJ and go to localhost:8080/games.